Agnostic Private Density Estimation for GMMs via List Global Stability

 \begin{section}{Agnostic private learning of GMMs} As the main application of our framework, we prove the first sample complexity upper bound for privately learning GMMs in the agnostic setting.
 It is notable that our sample complexity also improves the \textit{realizable} result of \citet{afzali2024mixtures} in terms of accuracy parameter by a factor of $\frac{1}{\alpha^2}$.

-Given our general reduction in Section~\ref{section:main-proof}, it is sufficient to show that GMMs are stable list decodable.
-Indeed, we show that Gaussians are stable list decodable and use our the tool from Section~\ref{section:mixtures} to conclude Gaussian mixtures are also stable list decodable.
+Given our general reduction in Section~\ref{section:main-proof}, it is sufficient to show that GMMs are list globally stable learnable.
+Indeed, we show that Gaussians are list globally stable learnable and use our the tool from Section~\ref{section:mixtures} to conclude Gaussian mixtures are also list globally stable learnable.